model-checking/verify-rust-std/doc/src/challenges/0014-intrinsics-simd.md

 ### Assumptions

-Users must trust the semantics of Rust encoded within the `hax` toolchain, the implementation of the `F*` typechecker, and the underlying `Z3` solver.
+The contracts we write for the SIMD intrinsics will be well tested but, in the end, are hand-written based on the documentation of the intrinsics provided by Intel and ARM.
+Consequently, the user must trust that these semantics are correctly written.

+When using the contracts within a formal verification project, the user will, as usual, have to trust that the verification tool correctly encodes the semantics of Rust and performs a sound analysis.
+For example, when using hax with F* or Coq as a proof backend, the user must trust that the compilation of Rust to the input languages for these provers correctly reflects the Rust semantics.

 ### Success Criteria

-The goal is to annotate >= 100 intrinsics in `core::arch::x86_64` and `core::arch::aarch64` with contracts, and all these contracts will be tested both in Rust and in F*.
+The goal is to annotate >= 100 intrinsics in `core::arch::x86_64` and `core::arch::aarch64` with contracts, and all these contracts will be tested comprehensively in Rust.
 These functions will include all the intrinsics currently used in libcrux and in standard libraries like [hashbrown](https://github.com/rust-lang/hashbrown) (the basis of the Rust [HashMap](https://doc.rust-lang.org/std/collections/struct.HashMap.html) implementation.)

+We will also show how these contracts can be compiled to F* and to Coq using the hax toolchain.
 For a subset of these intrinsics, we will also provide F* models and prove that the contracts hold for the models.
 Finally, we will show how these contracts are used in libcrux, a verified crypto library.